soffes/sstoolkit/Readme.markdown

 ## Demo

-[SSCatalog][] is include with SSToolkit.
-This is a sample iPhone application to demonstrate the various features of SSToolkit.
+[SSCatalog][] is included with SSToolkit.
+There is an iPhone application target and an universal iPad/iPhone application target to demonstrate the various features of SSToolkit.

 ## Links